 Our analysis contains so-called total shareholder returns (TSR) p.a. analogous to the return triangles for the European total return indices.
-This means, we consider the share price development as well as the dividend yield, whereas the share price development generally represents the main component of the total shareholder returns.
+This means, we consider the share price development as well as the dividend yield, where the share price development generally represents the main component of the total shareholder returns.

-We derive the annual total shareholder returns between June 30, 2016 and June 30, 2021 for every STOXX Europe 600 sector.
+We derive the annual total shareholder returns between December 31, 2017 and December 31, 2022 for every STOXX Europe 600 sector.
 Since annual total shareholder returns tend to fluctuate to a great extent, their explanatory power is limited.
-Therefore, we do not only calculate the 1-year market-value weighted means, we additionally calculate the 3-year (2019-2021) and the 6-year (2016-2021) averages.
+Therefore, we do not only calculate the 1-year market-value weighted means, additionally we calculate the 3-year (2020-2022) and the 6-year (2017-2022) averages.